 Think about your readers, and ask yourself if you’re helping them or just want to rank your article, and that’s it your only goal.

-Search engines can’t understand your images, they are anon-test or HTML and not scripts to understand.
-If you want them to find what your image is talking about, you should use the “Alt Meta tag” it’s the alternative meta that you can use.
+Search engines can’t understand your images, they are a not text or HTML and not scripts to understand.
+If you want them to find what your image is talking about, you should use the “ALT Meta tag” it’s the alternative Meta that you can use.

 There is no exact length that you should consider.
 But, remember that the more content you have, the more chances to get ranked higher in search engines.
 People look for detailed information and not micro posts.

-You should never publish short articles and expect ranking, at the same time you can’t expect a better ranking with long articles, all is relative.
+You should never publish short articles and expect to rank, at the same time you can’t expect a better ranking with long articles, all is relative.
 Add the necessary content that you should add and not just add additional words to fix the length.

 If you look at Wikipedia, for example, you will see that they have long articles with at least 2000 words, but it’s not a rule.
-Wikipedia is rich with content and not with words and links, but remember also that many popular websites are ranking high with some 500 words only.
+Wikipedia is rich with content and not with words and links but remembers also that many popular websites are ranking high with some 500 words only.

 The latest Google updates are really helpful and made the web less spammy than before, the “content is the king” as others said.
 But, you should also promote that content through social media and your connections.
 This will help to get better results, but you should focus on content before, then think about promoting your articles by the right ways.